-Once you save your matches, you’ll be able to both message the broker on an interesting deal, message a broker directly (without an associated deal), pass on a match, or report a deal/broker.
-Messaging a deal or broker is a key indication of interest and the message in the popup that appears will end up in the inbox of the broker in question.
+Once you decide you like a match, you’ll be able to both message the intermediary on an interesting deal, message a broker directly (without an associated deal), pass on a match, or report a deal/advisor.
+Messaging a deal or intermediary is a key indication of interest and the message in the popup that appears will end up in the inbox of the broker in question.

 If you see a deal that is not relevant, you should click Pass.
 That does a few important things:

-The “Report” button exists in case there’s an issue with a deal or broker on the platform.
+The “Report” button exists in case there’s an issue with a deal or intermediary on the platform.
 Issues may include things like:

 We take reports very seriously and will use the information provided to determine whether matches need to be returned to a buyer or whether a user needs to be removed from the platform.

 The buyer profile is important because it allows you to share additional information about your search and background with brokers.
-When you message a broker, your profile information is automatically included, and will be sent to the broker unless you choose to delete the profile link from your message.
-Brokers are often looking for the buyer that is likely to be the best fit for the business and seller.
+When you message an intermediary, your profile information is automatically included, and will be sent to the broker unless you choose to delete the profile link from your message.
+Intermediaries are often looking for the buyer that is likely to be the best fit for the business and seller.
 Use the profile to share more information about yourself from the start, giving you an edge versus other buyers.